Lakshyapachkhede/7-Thunder-Badam-Satti/README.md

 ## Features

 - **Authentic Gameplay:** Experience the excitement of playing Badam Satti with faithful rules and mechanics.
-- **Customizable Settings:** Adjust the game settings to your liking, including player count, deck types, and more.
 - **Interactive Interface:** Enjoy a user-friendly interface designed for seamless gameplay and intuitive controls.
-- **Multiplayer Support:** Challenge your friends or play against AI opponents for solo enjoyment.

 ## How to Play